 Mimer Receiver Voting - Diversity

 When you have problems to receive for example your portables or marine radios.

 Multiple base station receivers is an easy way of getting better coverage for hand portable radios that have low output power.
 Multiple base stations is also practical in marine systems where you have a long coast line or for example a long river to cover.

-In the drawing below three radio sites with the same Marine-VHF radio channel (CH16) are connected to one PC operator.
-One radio site also have a second channel (CH23).
-The three CH16 receivers are connected in a Voting group in SoftRadio.
+In the drawing below three radio sites, along a coast line, with the same Marine-VHF radio channel (CH14) are connected to two PC operators.
+The three CH14 receivers are connected in a Voting group in SoftRadio.

 If a ship is between site A and site B, both receivers will pick up the signal.
 The voting system will then determine which of the two signals are the strongest and present only that signal to the operator.